November 20, 2022 – Last Sunday after Pentecost

 First Scripture Reading

-Jeremiah 33:14-16
+Jeremiah 23:1-6

-The days are surely coming, says the Lord, when I will fulfill the promise I made to the house of Israel and the house of Judah.
-In those days and at that time I will cause a righteous Branch to spring up for David; and he shall execute justice and righteousness in the land.
-In those days Judah will be saved and Jerusalem will live in safety.
-And this is the name by which it will be called: “The Lord is our righteousness.”
+The days are surely coming, says the Lord, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely, and shall execute justice and righteousness in the land.
+In his days Judah will be saved and Israel will live in safety.
+And this is the name by which he will be called: “The Lord is our righteousness.”

 Reader: The Word of the Lord.